troyere/sensiolabs-university/README.md

 return $collection;
 ```
-Answer : No - __An exception is thrown__ : Route pattern "/blob/{page}/category/{slug}/{page}" cannot reference variable name "page" more than once.
+Answer: No - __An exception is thrown__ : Route pattern "/blob/{page}/category/{slug}/{page}" cannot reference variable name "page" more than once.
 > https://github.com/symfony/symfony/blob/master/src/Symfony/Component/Routing/RouteCompiler.php#L128

 ***

 ### What is the default status code of a Symfony\Component\HttpFoundation\RedirectResponse object?
-Answer : 302
+Answer: 302
 > https://www.wikiwand.com/fr/Liste_des_codes_HTTP#/Redirection

 ***

 ### What is the correct code to activate the tools to help you debug PHP code?
-Answer :
+Answer:
 ```php
 use Symfony\Component\Debug\Debug;